 What a truly remarkable statistic!
 This shows that our dogs make a real difference in our mental and physical health.
 Let’s explore 4 studies with proven statistics where dogs have contributed to making a positive impact!

-According to the British Journal of Health (2004), studies have shown that dog owners have lower blood pressure, fewer heart attacks, and lower cholesterol, as well as fewer medical problems overall than those without pets.
+According to the British Journal of Health (2004), studies have shown that dog parents have lower blood pressure, fewer heart attacks, and lower cholesterol, as well as fewer medical problems overall than those without pets.
 Aside from less doctor visits, having a dog contributes to decreasing allergy and asthma symptoms, gives social support, and helps boosts positive moods and happiness levels.

 Time and time again, dogs help relieve stress levels.
 A study from SUNY Buffalo (2006) took a sample of married couples with dogs who were tasked with different activities.
 Results showed that the lowest stress levels came from those who were allowed to see their dog before or after the task!